-At Catholic Charities Dorothy Day Center, 250 homeless women and men slept overnight in cramped quarters on thin mats on a concrete floor, just inches apart.
+Cramped sleeping quarters at Catholic Charities’ Dorothy Day Center: 250 homeless women and men slept overnight in cramped quarters on thin mats on a concrete floor, just inches apart.
 Built over 30 years ago as only a day shelter for roughly 50 people, it was struggling to serve 6,000 people a year, 24/7/365.

-There are many types of people coming from across Minnesota who seek help at what will be called Dorothy Day Place: the elderly and young adults, working poor and the mentally ill unable to work, those who are from the Twin Cities and other regions of the state.
+There are many types of people coming from across Minnesota who seek help at Dorothy Day Place: the elderly and young adults, working poor and the mentally ill unable to work, those who are from the Twin Cities and other regions of the state.
 We serve those who are experiencing brief stints of homelessness, and those for whom homelessness has become a longer-term condition.

 For these individuals, job losses, illnesses, injuries, tragic personal losses and addictions often play a part in their homelessness.
 With the right help their challenges are solvable!